IqramZargar/Task-Manager-API/README.md

   "is_completed": false
 }
 📄 License
-This project is open-source and free to use.
+This project is licensed under the MIT License.
+See LICENSE for more details.

 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the project and submit a pull request.